Beginner's Guide to Homeowners Associations

 When considering whether or not to buy a property within a homeowners association, it makes sense to understand what you’d be committing to if you bought this property.

-To get an understanding of how the organization operates, you can ask the board of directors if you could read minutes from meetings — if you have a real estate agent, they should also be able to help.
+To get an understanding of how the organization operates, you can ask the board of directors if you could read minutes from meetings — if you have a real estate agent, they should be able to help you access records.
 This may give you a good overview of any challenges the organization is facing, and insights into how solutions are brainstormed and implemented.

 Questions to investigate can include: